 A: Those would change if I had checked in new code thus altering the MD5 hash.
 Since I was just rebuilding the same image in the demo, the hashes are same and hence no previous version.

 Q: Is Puppet capable to work with IBM Solutions? like Websphere?

 A: Yes.
 In general, if it's possible to manage or modify an application from the command line of a system, it is possible to build a Puppet model for it.
 Check out forge.puppetlabs.com for 2500+ examples of pre-built community and supported modules.

-A: The master is effectively a web service, which does not require root privileges, so it too can be run without root.
+A: The controller is effectively a web service, which does not require root privileges, so it too can be run without root.
 For testing and development, you can run Puppet in a stand-alone mode using the `puppet apply` family of commands.

 Q: Does Puppet need vagrant to run or can we run it directly on the VM?

 A: Puppet can be run directly on a VM.
 It does not have dependencies on Vagrant or any other specific virtualization/cloud management software.

 Q: How does the facility match with the preccommit checkin provided by Visual Studio Env?